TeamChallengeG2/SegmentationMRI/README.md

 #### Spinal length

-1. Calculate center of mass each pixel
-2. Connect center of masses
-3. Spline interpolation through points?
-4. Calculate distance

-For left/right/anterior/posterior distances --> take most X pixel instead of CoM?
+The spinal length is calculated using the center of mass of the upsampled spine in each slice.
+The individual distances between center of masses between two slices is calculated, and corrected for physical spacings.
+These distances are then summed up.

 ## Discussion
 In the provided dataset there were several pelvic kidneys and a horseshoe kidney.
 Given the incidence of pelvic kidneys (1 in 1000 [[2]](#bibliography)) this is a notable difference.
 Therefore our definition of the lower boundry for the thoracic volume might not be fully accurate.